bbaserdem/Archlinux_Metadistribution/Install.md

 │   ├── (boot)      : bind mount for ESP:/EFI/<OS-name>
 │   ├── (efi)       : mount point for ESP
 │   ├── (home)      : mount point for home partition
-│   ├── (opt)       : mount point for seperate opt partition; if used │   ├── srv
+│   ├── (opt)       : mount point for separate opt partition; if used │   ├── srv
 │   ├── (swap)      : mount point for subvolume @swap
 │   └── var